-Section 9.2. - Eligibility.
+Section 11.2. - Eligibility.

-With the exception of Town Counsel, all administrative appointments to appointive Town boards and all appointive Town offices shall be filled by persons who are electors of the Town.
+With the exception of Town Counsel and Engineer and First Selectman’s Administrative Assistant, all administrative appointments to appointive Town boards and all appointive Town offices shall be filled by persons who are electors of the Town.
 Any person who is an elector of the Town at the time of his appointment to any Town board and thereafter ceases to be an elector of the Town, shall be deemed to have vacated the position to which he has been appointed at such time that he ceases to be an elector of the Town.

 Any person appointed to a Town board shall possess such qualifications and devote such time as is necessary to carry out his duties.
-A person failing to faithfully perform his duties shall be subject to the removal provisions of Section 9.4 of this Charter.
+A person failing to faithfully perform his duties shall be subject to the removal provisions of Section 11.4 of this Charter.